Rmarieta/Rmarieta/README.md

 <h1>Raphaël Mariétan</h1>

-:student: Graduate from the EPFL with strong interest and experience in signal processing, computer vision, Deep Learning, and Web development.
+:student: Graduate from the EPFL with strong interest and experience in Software Engineering, Deep Learning, Computer Vision and Signal Processing.
 I took part to multiple projects that involved building a complete Data Analysis pipeline; ranging from Data extraction, exploration and presentation, to extracting models and explaining them.
 Example of some personal projects :

 :page_facing_up: Master Thesis on <a href='https://github.com/Rmarieta/3DNeuronDeepReinfLearning'>Using Deep Reinforcement Learning to Segment and Extract the Spatial Connectivity of 3D Neurons</a>.
 - <a href='https://github.com/Rmarieta/LTS4'>Building and Interpretation of a Seizure Classifier from EEG Recordings Using Graph Signal Processing</a>.